akwiatkowskid2l/hello-world-fra-iframe/README.md

 npm run resolver
 ```

-Now you can visit `{instance}/d2l/apps/hello-world-fra-iframe` to see the app.
+If you have the `testing-scaffolds` component checked out, you can visit `{instance}/d2l/tests/apps/hello-world-fra-iframe/` to see the app.

 ## Publishing